 - User Behavior Analytics: This involves employing the use of Artificial Intelligence and solutions that will keep an eye on the user’s activity.
 The expectation is – the solution should be able to detect any anomaly in activities that a host is doing.

 - Use of Deception Technology: This serves as a double benefit for the organization.
 At first, the attackers are lured to fake servers and other resources, thereby protecting the original assets of an organization.
 Now, the organization also uses those fake servers to learn the methods which attackers use while they attack the organization; they learn their cyber kill chain.

 Repair and Response

 We must also learn the response and repair procedure if any Advanced Persistent Threats (APT) attacks happen.
-At first, APT might get caught in its initial phase if we are using the right tools and technologies and in its initial phase, the impact will be much less because the main motive of APT is to stay longer and remain undetected.
+At first, APT might get caught in its initial phase if we are using the right tools and technologies, and in its initial phase, the impact will be much less because the main motive of APT is to stay longer and remain undetected.
 Once detected, we should try to get as much information from the security logs, forensics, and other tools.
-The infected system must be reimaged and one should make sure that no threat is removed from all the infected systems and networks.
+The infected system must be reimaged, and one should make sure that no threat is removed from all the infected systems and networks.